v-bosch/TruCol/README.md

  - An approach to store a secret (used to prevent the bounty hunter from hardcoding solutions) using NuCypher is implemented [here](https://github.com/v-bosch/TruCol/tree/nucypher).

 ## Usage
- 1. To use the protocol, clone this repo, and modify the

-## FAQ

-## Manual Testing
-TestContract consists of a square root problem and the SolveContract is able to solve the problem.

-Test:
-- Open both contracts in https://remix.ethereum.org
-- Compile (ctrl+s) and select the TestContract (Not the template!),  deploy it (optionally add a value to it)
-- Copy the contract address of the TestContract
-- Compile and select the SolveContract (Not the template!), paste the copied address in the deploy field and deploy it
-- Finally, click on the SolveContract and click on the 'solve' function
-- Now the funds should be transferred to the owner of the solvecontract

-TestRefund:
-- Change the expiry value in the contract to a future experidate (unix timestamp)
-- Compile and select the TestContract, deploy it with a value
-- Click on the TestContract and try to get the refund, when it is past your timestamp it should selfdestruct otherwise it should not work

-Note that only the owner of the contract (which is the person who either created or solved the contract) can activate the refund function.
+To use the protocol, clone this repo, and modify the `test` and `checkQueens` function of the [sponsor contract](https://github.com/v-bosch/TruCol/blob/main/contracts/AskNQueens.sol) such that they contain the unit tests for your challenge (in NP).
+Next, we recommend you modify the [TestMetaCoin](https://github.com/v-bosch/TruCol/blob/main/test/TestMetaCoin.sol) or [TestSolveNQueens.sol](https://github.com/v-bosch/TruCol/blob/main/test/TestSolveNQueens.sol) to throw some solutions into your unit tests and check if they catch true and false solutions correctly.
+You can test your solidity contract with the unit tests using Truffle.

-## Truffle Testing
+### Truffle Testing
-The solidity contracts can be tested with Truffle.
 Documentation is [here](https://www.trufflesuite.com/docs/truffle/getting-started/installation), video instructions is [here](https://www.youtube.com/watch?v=2fSPn0-8ORs) (starts at 1:34).

-### Installation Linux
+The following installations are written for a Linux system:

 1. install npm on device
 ```
 sudo apt install npm